New small regular graphs of given girth: the cage problem and beyond: Algorithms for generating regular graphs of given girth

 As Subsection~\ref{subsubsec:properties} imposes no restrictions on the usable groups, any collection of pairwise non-isomorphic groups can be utilized.
 An exhaustive list with all groups of order $n < 1024$ can be obtained using GAP~\cite{GAP4}.

 The selection of base graphs is more interesting, since these do have restrictions imposed on them.
-More specifically, due to Observations~\ref{ob:regular}~and~\ref{ob:connected}, the base graphs must be regular and connected, respectively (since all graphs of interest to the problems mentioned in the introduction will be regular and connected).
-An exhaustive collection of pairwise non-isomorphic graphs with potentially parallel edges, loops and semi-edges can be generated by adapting \texttt{multigraph}.
+More specifically, due to Observations~\ref{ob:regular}~and~\ref{ob:connected}, the base graphs must be regular and connected, respectively (since all graphs of interest to the problems mentioned in the introduction require regularity and connectedness).
+For a fixed order $n$ and regularity $k$, an exhaustive collection of pairwise non-isomorphic graphs with potentially parallel edges, loops and semi-edges can be generated by adapting \texttt{multigraph}.
 This is a non-published graph generator developed by Gunnar Brinkmann based on the generation algorithm described in \cite{brinkmann2013generation}.

 Given a degree distribution $(v_1, \ldots, v_k)$, \texttt{multigraph} will generate all connected graphs with potentially parallel edges that have this degree distribution, i.e., $v_i$ vertices have degree $i$ for each $i \in \{1,\ldots,k\}$.
 Note that these graphs do not have loops or semi-edges.
 It is possible to extend \texttt{multigraph} to generate these by, given a regularity $k$ and order $n$, trying all degree distributions $(v_1, \ldots, v_k)$ with $\sum_{i=1}^{n} v_i = n$.
 The resulting graphs are then completed by adding every possible combination of loops and semi-edges until every vertex has degree $k$.
 This operation may introduce isomorphic graphs that can be removed using the software package Nauty~\cite{nauty}.
 An example is shown in Fig.~\ref{fig:multigraphplus}.
 This extended version of \texttt{multigraph} will be described as \texttt{multigraph+} moving forward.